sookinoby/generative-models/README.md

 ### Training the generator

 The random noise(random_z) vector used for training the discriminator is used again to generate a fake image.
 We then pass the fake image to the discriminator network to obtain the classification output, and the loss is calculated.
-The loss is high if the fake image generated (label = 0) is not similar to the real image (label 1) i.e. The generator is not able to produce a fake image that can trick the discriminator to classify it as a real image (label =1) .The loss is then used to fine tune the generator network.
+The loss is high if the fake image generated (label = 0) is not similar to the real image (label 1) i.e. The generator is not able to produce a fake image that can trick the discriminator to classify it as a real image (label =1).
+The loss is then used to fine-tune the generator network.

 ```python
 fake = netG(random_z)